nicolas2mey/ccdp--java-sample-api/README.md

 - launch a Sonar analysis
 - updates and push develop Docker image into JFROG artifactory
 - deploy docker image in your Turbine development environment.

+### 4.2.
+Hot fix.

+The process is pretty much the same as for features, but:

+- branch must be created from `master` branch
+- branch name must starts with `fix/`
+- the built artifact is not deployed automatically

+Once you finished your developments and merged them into `master`, you can perform a release.

+__!
+Do not forget to merge `master` content into `develop` once release is validated !__

+### 4.3.
+Release.

+The `release` action is available through `release` job.
+You must:

+- specify branch you wan to create a `release` tag for (should always be `master` branch)
+- specify (i.e. type) the version part you want to increment:
+  - `patch` (default value)
+  - `minor`
+  - `major`